 Back to the Future: The Game

 A Back to the Future game?
 Set after the movie trilogy?
 With Christopher Lloyd reprising his role as Doc Brown?
-Fuck yes.
+Heck yes.

 Another great episodic point and click epic from Telltale Games, this take on Back to the Future feels like it could easily have been the fourth film in the series – and I can think of no higher praise than that.

 Sadly, Michael J Fox only appeared in the last two episodes in a cameo capacity, but the guy who voices Marty does a pretty amazing job.

 Ratchet & Clank Future: A Crack in Time